This is a public but unlisted page. This page was updated on 6/3/2020.

 The number of helpers needed for a particular event typically reflects the number of passes we can get into an event or the amount of equipment we are travelling with.
 For example, we will not typically take props to away football games so we will need less help.
 We ask that you sign up on and event by event basis so that everyone interested in helping gets a turn and so that those volunteering for multiple events can get a break when needed.

 Reminder!
-Sign up for the Blue Crew will be done in Charms starting with the 2019-2020 school year under Volunteer!
+Sign up for the Blue Crew will be done in Charms under Volunteer!

 Finally, we must always be vigilant and watch out for the safety of our students anywhere we happen to be including at home events and as we travel.
 Anything out of the ordinary should be reported to Mr. Channell or Mr. Amoss immediately.
 Please note that parent volunteers should not take discipline matters into their own hands.
 Intervene if the safety of our students is at risk but discipline matters should normally be reported to and handled exclusively by Mr. Channell or Mr. Amoss.